Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 h = hmac.new((access_key_secret + "&").encode('utf8'), stringToSign.encode('utf8'), sha1)

-So, in this example, the final request URL is:
+So in this instance, the final request URL is:

 url = 'http://business.aliyuncs.com/?' + urllib.parse.urlencode(D)